andrewgarrison/atgarrison.com/site/content/now.md

 # Now

-##### November 3rd, 2018
+##### January 8th, 2019

-1. Exploring AWS Amplify
+1. Building authentication using Auth0 to register users for MovieFinder
-2. Learning Adobe XD's new auto-animate feature
+2. Starting the 2019 Spring Semester